 Verona-native Umberto Poli is in his third year in the professional ranks.
 In 2018, his standout result was sprinting to eighth on Stage 3 of the Tour de Tochigi.

-The 2018 season serves as Italian neo-pro Umberto Poli’s second year in the professional ranks.
-During his debut season, he quickly made his mark on the pro peloton after receiving a late-race call up for the iconic one-day Italian race, Milan-San Remo.
+In 2017 and during his debut season, the Italian made his mark on the pro peloton after receiving a late-race call up for the iconic one-day Italian race, Milan-San Remo.
 He started as the youngest rider in the race and rode in the day’s main breakaway for most of the 298-kilometer race, proudly bringing worldwide attention to the Team Novo Nordisk jersey.
-He also earned his first top 10 result at a UCI 2.HC categorized race when he sprinted to 10th on Stage 4 of the Tour of Hainan in October.
+He also earned his first top 10 result at a UCI 2.HC categorized race when he sprinted to 10th on Stage 4 of the Tour of Hainan (2017).